mwroberts3/small-stakes-crypto/README.md

 Not reflected in the package.json file is Forever.js, which I strong recommend running this script through.
 Also, I made a batch file and put a shortcut in my PC's startup folder so the script will start running automatically if computer is shutdown and restarted.

+## Basic Logic of Bot

+-selling off occurs when the current buy price of ETH is less than 90% of the most recent transaction price -this is based around a $26.49 transaction per week

 ## Updates to Come

 I will probably wait until ETH is relative stable and cheaper before continuing serious work on this program.
 Ultimately I want this to be a 'set it and forget about it' kind of program.